-They say that writers, the best of them, write because there is something indefinable inside of them, something that makes them write.
-We write because we must.
-While this is commonly true, there are many successful writers out there who consider writing a side project rather than a need, and even born writers struggle oftentimes with motivation.
+They say that writers write because we must.
+There's something indefinable inside of us that makes storytelling a necessity, that makes the written word our power.
+While this is commonly true, there are many successful writers out there who consider writing a side project rather than a passion, and even born writers struggle oftentimes with motivation.
 Writing is an extremely difficult career, as are all the arts.

-So here's a list of a few things that keep me going when I'm down in the dumps or just generally not feeling it.
+Here are a few things that keep me going when I'm down in the dumps or just generally not feeling it.

 Great Artwork of All Kinds

-Conflicts and Questions in My Life
+Questions and Conflicts in My Life

 Friends, Family, and Fans

-However, when you're in a tough place, those very people--your friends, family, and fans--can be what drives you that last inch.
+However, when you're in a tough place, your friends, family, and fans can be what drives you that last inch.
 Hopefully, you've shown some people your work, and some of them have become your fans.
-If you haven't gotten to that stage yet, look to friends and family who want you to succeed in life and are eager to support you.
-You can even indulge yourself by imagining the future masses of fans you may acquire when your work is published.
+If you haven't gotten to that stage yet, look to friends and family who want you to succeed and are eager to support you.
+You can even indulge yourself by imagining the future fans you may acquire when your work is published.
 Take their enthusiasm and make it your own!

 The Lesser Evil: Femi...